 - Network restrictions

-- Possible geographic area restrictions
+- Possible geographic area restrictions and referral requirements

 - Freedom to see any provider that accepts Original Medicare, Part A and Part B

 - Minimal to no cost sharing for Medicare-covered services, depending on the plan